-APPLICATIONS DUE: MARCH 9TH by 5PM
+APPLICATIONS DUE: MARCH 22ND

 The Campus Life Mentor Program at the University of Utah serves new students in their first year on campus.
 The goal of the program is to connect newly admitted students with sophomore, junior, and senior students who have demonstrated success in college.
 Primarily, a Campus Life Mentors develops individual relationships with an assigned small group of new students.
 Campus Life Mentors are committed to helping new students feel at home, promoting community on campus, and advocating for academic achievement.